ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Run this code.
-You see the message that the strings are equal.
-A check of this kind is not really useful.
+Write a script with this code and run it.
+It will show you the message that the strings are equal.
+This kind of check is not useful.
 Usually, you want to compare some variable with a string.
 The [[ operator compares them this way:
 {line-numbers: true, format: Bash}
 ```
 if [[ "$var" = "abc" ]]